AKASH2907/bird_species_classification/README.md

 Inception ResNet V2| Images + Crops |92.29|33.69|49.09

 Evaluation on test data in terms of class-averaged Precision, Recall and F1-scores:

 Model Architecture| Precision | Recall | F1
 ------------- | -------- | ---------  | ----------
 Mask R-CNN + Inception V3  |  48.61 | 45.65|47.09
 Mask R-CNN + Inception ResNet V2|  53.62| 48.72|51.05
 Mask R-CNN + Ensemble   |  **56.58** |**54.8**  |**55.67**

 Hope it helps!!!
 If youmake any progress on the dataset or face any problems, please let me know.
-The dataset will be loaded on Kaggle and the link will be shared soon. :simple_smile:
+The dataset will be loaded on Kaggle and the link will be shared soon.  :relaxed:
 ## References
 [1] Christian Szegedy, Vincent Vanhoucke, Sergey Ioffe, Jonathon Shlens, Zbigniew Wojna, "[ Rethinking the Inception Architecture for Computer Vision](https://arxiv.org/abs/1512.00567)" arXiv preprint arXiv:1512.00567. <br />